phaser-discord/community/FAQ.md

 - [Example page][danny-ex] from DannyT includes functional examples built using some of the principles discussed in the following links
-- [this gist][sm-gist] from Str1ngS bundles some scaling functionality into a class and demonstratse how to hook it into your game; the `orientation` and `content` references are HTML elements in yoru page that you cane use to implement "wrong orientation" overlays as described in [this post][sm-overlays]
+- [this gist][sm-gist] from Str1ngS bundles some scaling functionality into a class and demonstrates how to hook it into your game; the `orientation` and `content` references are HTML elements in your page that you cane use to implement "wrong orientation" overlays as described in [this post][sm-overlays]
 - [this thread][sm-thread] includes a (Haxe) code sample from community member Antriel
 - [a codepen][sm-cpen] sample linked from Samme includes another promising solution
 - [Scaling without framework support][sm-efer] Emanuele works through the principles of scaling your game regardless of framework support
+- [James Pierce posted the code he uses][sm-james] for scaling a game across devices

 [danny-ex]: http://phaser3.danny-t.co.uk/scaling/
 [sm-gist]: https://gist.github.com/AleBles/697d703e89eecae5a350c1453a32861e